Admission

 While our Lower School students eat lunch in their classrooms, Middle School students eat their lunch in the Arundel Gym made lunch-ready with communal tables.
 Classes typically sit together under the supervision of Middle School faculty.

 In the Upper School, students have more freedom to choose where they eat.
-Many students choose to eat in the lobby of the Highland Center for the Arts, a beautiful open space served by a catering kitchen.
+Many students choose to eat in the lobby of the Michael A. Hughes Center for the Arts, a beautiful open space served by a catering kitchen.
 Students are also free to eat on benches in their class hallways.
-When weather permits students may eat outside on picnic tables or on the Class of 2008 Patio.
+When weather permits students may eat outside on picnic tables or the Class of 2008 Patio.

 • Required forms